Pandemic Updates

 The Family Dollar had a line of people around the side of the building, which I found interesting in a town this size.
 I was surprised it was not open yet, but it opened shortly after I sat back to study the line.
 People watching is almost as interesting as wildlife watching sometimes.

-Everyone in line seemed to know each other, and milled around chatting, practicing none of the “social distancing” that had been discussed on the news I had watched.
-We were pretty far away from Tucson though.
+Everyone in line seemed to know each other and milled around chatting, practicing none of the “social distancing” discussed on the news I had watched.
+We were pretty far away from Tucson, though.

-A few minutes later the line began moving quickly.
-A few minutes after that, people began exiting the store with shopping carts of – toilet paper.
-Seriously, EVERY SINGLE PERSON had mostly toilet paper, and of those about 80% had ONLY toilet paper.
+A few minutes later, the line began moving quickly.
+A few minutes later, people began exiting the store with shopping carts of – toilet paper.
+Seriously, EVERY SINGLE PERSON had mostly toilet paper, and about 80% had ONLY toilet paper.
 What the heck?!

 Toilet Paper Phenomenon

 I had seen mention of the toilet paper phenomenon on the news, but until I witnessed it myself, I had assumed it was exaggerated media drama.
-They must have had a cap on the amount of TP people could purchase, since each one carried 2-3 packages, but humans being humans, they had figured this out.
+They must have had a cap on the amount of TP people could purchase since each one carried 2-3 packages, but humans, humans, had figured this out.
 I watched one family of five scatter and enter separately.
-A little while later parents and children reconvened around the corner of the building and combined their purchased TP (Toilet Paper).
+A little while later, parents and children reconvened around the corner of the building and combined their purchased TP (Toilet Paper).

 Hotel Letter

-- In these times people are “most desperate” and to report suspicious activity, while they tried to get police to inspect the premises
+• In these times, people are “most desperate” to report suspicious activity while they try to get the police to inspect the premises

 The last bullet was the one that caught my attention.
 It sounded ominous.
 I turned down the TV and listened to the silence around me.
 Was that a door closing, people talking?
 I would have been much safer out on the trail.